kjvarga/google-api-ads-ruby/README.md

 This is a custom build modified from the `dfp_api-0.19.0` tag within the `google-api-ads-ruby` repository.

+Based on a branch created from tag `dfp_api-0.19.0`

+I then created separate git repositories within each of ads_savon, ads_common and dfp_api and pushed these to respective repositories in my github.
+The only reason for that is so that in our Gemfile I can point to those git repos when specifying the gems.
+The only other alternative is to vendor the gemfiles but that seems less easily maintainable by others.

+Then I pruned the git repo's subdirectories and pushed each one separately:

+### Ads Common

+    git filter-branch --prune-empty --subdirectory-filter ads_common refs/heads/dfp_api-0.19.0
+    git push git@github.com:kjvarga/google-ads-common.git refs/heads/dfp_api-0.19.0:master

+### DFP API

+    git reset --hard refs/original/refs/heads/dfp_api-0.19.0
+    git filter-branch -f --prune-empty --subdirectory-filter dfp_api refs/heads/dfp_api-0.19.0 git push git@github.com:kjvarga/google-dfp-api.git refs/heads/dfp_api-0.19.0:master

+### Ads Savon

+    git reset --hard refs/original/refs/heads/dfp_api-0.19.0
+    git filter-branch -f --prune-empty --subdirectory-filter ads_savon refs/heads/dfp_api-0.19.0 git push git@github.com:kjvarga/google-ads-savon.git refs/heads/dfp_api-0.19.0:master

 ***

 This project hosts the new Ads common framework for Ruby, as well as the Ruby